 And who are these idiots who seek to negotiate with Satan?
 Listen, my friends!
 With the sinister demon Algol, it is impossible to make compromises, arrangements, or any kind of crooked deal.
 Alcohol is very treacherous and sooner or later will stab us in the back.

 Many people with thelema (willpower) only drink one or two glasses a day; a terrific ruse, isn’t it?

 Compromises?
 Arrangements?
 Shady deals?
 Speaking in Socratic language about people inexperienced in life, we can say that not only are they ignorant, but they are also unaware of the fact that they are ignorant.

 Whether from so many drunken bouts or through very subtle and discrete tipsiness, with the passage of time the atoms of the secret enemy, similar to microscopic pieces of glass, are encrusted within the living cells of the human organism.

 Divine beings as well as human beings know well that the demon Algol takes possession of the human body very subtly and slowly until, one day, it precipitates us towards the abyss of drunkenness and insanity.

 Listen to me very carefully, Gnostic students: In the light of the sun or of the moon, of day or of night, any agreement, transaction, diplomacy, or negotiation with this malign spirit is condemned to failure sooner or later.
 You have to be radical with the demon Algol!

-With words of fire in the book of all mysteries it is written that demons resuscitate with alcohol, in other words, those already dead egos; those abominable, brutal and bestial creatures which personify our psychological errors resuscitate with alcohol.
+It is written with words of fire in the book of all mysteries that demons resuscitate with alcohol, in other words, those already dead egos; those abominable, brutal, and bestial creatures that personify our psychological errors resuscitate with alcohol.

 The shaft of the abyss, from which smoke rises like a great furnace, reeks of alcohol.